kinow/auto-mhm-test-domains/README.md

     --git_branch master
 ```

-That will create a new experiment, using local SSH connections
+This will create a new experiment, using local SSH connections
-(it is using the default “local” platform), and on the first
+(as the command is using the default “local” platform), and on
-execution of `create`, it will clone the Git repository specified
+the first execution of `autosubmit create`, it will clone the
-and load the configuration from its `git_as_conf` subdirectory.
+Git repository specified and load the configuration from the
+subdirectory specified in the `git_as_conf` parameter.

-> NOTE: the output of `autosubmit expid` contains the ID of an
+> NOTE: The output of `autosubmit expid` contains the ID of an
 >       experiment.
 Replace `$expid` by that value in the next
 >       commands.

 The next command is to prepare the experiment workflow (i.e.
-parse the configuration and produce a workflow graph, prepare
+parse and validate its configuration and produce a workflow graph,
-jobs, etc.):
+prepare jobs and scripts, etc.):

 ```bash
 autosubmit create $expid
 ```

 If everything goes well you should see the workflow graph plot
-appear on your screen, if you have an X server running.
-Close the
+appear on your screen (if you have an X server running).
+Close
-PDF and run the workflow.
+the PDF and now run the workflow with the following command:

 ```bash
 autosubmit run $expid